sage-code/maj/README.md

 Maj is a logic auxiliary language, with following attributes:

-1. Accesible - documentation is public;
+1. Accesible - with public documentation;
-2. Efficient - short words and simple alphabet;
+2. Efficient - simple alphabet and short words;
 3. Familiar  - uses  familiar sounds from Romance languages;
-4. Open      - it is open source so you can contribute;

 **Purpose ...**

-Maj is designed for international and informal social chat;
+Maj is designed for informal social chat;

 1. Maj is for study;
 2. Maj is for business;